 The following grades are not part of the GPA calculation:

-P (formerly CR) = Pass, satisfactory.
-C or better (no units granted)
+P (formerly CR) = Pass, at least satisfactory.
+C or better (units granted)

 W = Withdrawal (no units granted)